JoshuaSloan/foundational-concepts-in-cybersecurity-joshsloan/Concepts 3-7-8-9/README.md

 ![alt text](https://github.com/UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-joshsloan/blob/master/Concepts%203-7-8-9/resource_encapsulation.jpg)

+_This illustrates the concept of resource encapsulation because the user (employee) is free to do whatever they want with the data (on the job work) as long as they follow the classes (bosses) methods of performing that task._

 # Abstraction:

 Abstraction can also be seen in the SuperStack class.
 The idea of a "super stack" is just that, a stack which is capable of performing a task that a traditional task could not (i.e. find min value in constant, O(1) time).
 This removed the clutter of exactly how you would do that from the user, so that all they know is that they are going to find the minimum value, without the unecessary detail of how it works.